TIGRLab/datman/docs/datman_conf.rst

-When you run xnat scripts (like dm_xnat_extract.py) on StudyA the scripts will find 'xnat.com' for XnatServer and will use 'StudyA' for the XnatArchive (instead of the default 'MyProject').
+When you run xnat scripts (like dm_xnat_extract.py) on StudyA the scripts will find 'xnat.com' for XnatServer and will use 'StudyA' for the XnatArchive (instead of 'MyProject' from the main config file).

 Assume you have another study, StudyB, with the following in its study configuration file: